jpsdr/NNEDI3/nnedi3 - Readme.txt

 CHANGE LIST:
+   12/08/2016  v0.9.4.25

+       * Use Spline36ResizeMT if avaible.

    21/07/2016  v0.9.4.24

-       * Don't use SetMTMode for now to set MT mode
+       * Don't use SetMTMode for now to set MT mode.
        * Update to new avisynth header.

    15/07/2016  v0.9.4.23